 Most have facades similar to houses (although not all) and some have outhouses that have been built adjacent to them.
 Some caves are literally a door that leads into an open room, others are more elaborate and have bedrooms, kitchens, bathrooms and sun terraces.

-The beach is very long and sandy and at low tide it reveals rocks which you can explore.
+The beach is particularly long and sandy although low tide reveals a series of rocks which you can explore.
 The sea was very rough when we went and in summer it is only slightly less so.
 You CANNOT swim here.
 The tide is too strong and there are signs frequently reminding you not to swim.
 The beaches are not patrolled either.